ayanas-git/ayanas-git/README.md

-# Ayana Andrews-Joseph 🎨🏋🏾‍♀️🚀
+# Ayana Andrews-Joseph 🤓 | 👩🏽‍💻 AyanaAtWork

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue?style=flat-square&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/aajoseph)
-**Data Whisperer** | **Data Science Enthusiast** | **Process Optimization Dweeb**

 ---

-## About Me 🤓💼
+## About Me

-With a relentless drive for results, I turn complex data into actionable insights that make a real impact.
-Whether it’s in data engineering, advanced analytics, or building automated processes, I am focused on creating data solutions that are both intelligent and indispensable.
+I’m Ayana Andrews-Joseph — a data analyst, creative technologist, and behavioral systems thinker.
+My work lives at the intersection of strategy, tech, and community.

+Welcome to my portfolio repository — a curated archive of data-driven projects that blend strategy, behavioral analysis, and technical execution.
+This space is where analytical rigor meets human-centered design, and where every insight is backed by evidence, clarity, and impact.

 ---